farmera/sare_grant/spectral_indices.md

 An NDVI index is a ratio of the difference and the sum of two narrow bands of light.
 A ratio is taken in order to *normalize* the values with the effect that this binds them between -1 and 1.
 Plant NDVI values can range from 0 to 1 but usually lie somewhere between 0.2 and 0.8.
-NDVI and other index variability values are 'dimensionless', meaning the physical values from which they derive cancel one another.
+NDVI and other index variability values are 'dimensionless' meaning the physical values from which they derive cancel one another.
 Some common vegetation index values explored during our study
 include: